jbshep/conversational-python-legacy/chapters/ch3_loops.md

 to do, we say we need to check something, we are often talking about a Boolean condition found in an `if` statement or a `while` loop.

 Try to program this example on your own first.
-You can’t learn to be a good programmer if you don’t try things regularly by starting with a blank screen or a blank sheet of paper.
+You can't learn to be a good programmer if you don't try things regularly by starting with a blank screen or a blank sheet of paper.
 If you get really stuck, then (and only then) glance at the answer below.

-Okay, let’s look at a solution found in Listing~\ref{code:investment1}
+Okay, let's look at a solution found in Listing~\ref{code:investment1}
 (Warning: Our initial solution will have flaws, as initial solutions often do).

 \begin{codelisting}